sergeyklay/clusterium/README.md

   - Caps at 10 subclusters to avoid excessive fragmentation

 This approach ensures that the natural density structure of the data is preserved whenever possible, while still providing effective splitting of large, unwieldy clusters.

-### Embedding Caching

-The toolkit automatically caches embeddings to avoid recomputing them across runs, which improves performance for repeated operations on the same dataset:

-- Embeddings are cached in the `output_dir/embedding_cache` directory
-- Each cache file is named based on the embedding model and content hash
-- Both deduplication and clustering operations benefit from the cache
-- The cache is automatically invalidated when the dataset changes

-This means that the first run might take longer as embeddings are computed and cached, but subsequent runs will be much faster as they reuse the cached embeddings.

-### Using Different Embedding Models

-The toolkit supports any embedding model available through the OpenAI API.
-You can specify a different model using the `--embedding-model` option.

 ## References: